Quantum Measurement and Initial Conditions: If the collapse is assumed to be unitary

-\begin{remark} This means that, if the system made of the measurement apparatus (including any environment we think would help) and the observed system evolves unitarily, the outcome can be an eigenstate of the observable only for particular initial conditions of the observed system.
-No matter what the environment is, and how we hope it affects the observed system, as long as evolution is unitary, the conclusion of the theorem can't be avoided.
+\begin{remark} Theorem \ref{thm_unitary_ic} asserts that, under the assumption of unitary evolution during the measurement process, the outcome can be an eigenstate of the observable only for particular initial conditions of the total system.
+Either the initial state of the observed system has to depend on that of the apparatus, or the environment should depend on the initial state of the observed system to make it evolve precisely into an eigenstate of the observable.
+In both cases, the initial conditions of the observed system and of the rest of the universe have to be dependent.
+If the system made of the measurement apparatus and the observed system evolves unitarily, no matter what environment we call to rescue, and no matter how we hope it affects the observed system, as long as evolution is unitary, the conclusion of the theorem cannot be avoided.
 Property \ref{property_ic}, of restricted initial conditions, is satisfied. \end{remark}

-\begin{remark} One may think that if we would use density matrices instead of vectors to represent the quantum systems, the gain in generality would allow us to avoid the conclusion of Theorem \ref{thm_unitary_ic}.
-It is easy to see that this is not the case.
-The reason is that a generic density matrix has the form $\rho=\sum_i\sum_jp_{ij}\ket{\psi_i}\bra{\psi_j}$, where $\ket{\psi_i}\in\hilbert_{\psi}$.
-Since the vectors $\ket{\psi_i}$ transform by the unitary evolution to eigenvectors of $\mc{O}$ corresponding to the same eigenvalue $\lambda$, the density matrix transforms to a density matrix on the eigenspace corresponding to the same eigenvalue $\lambda$.
-So this generality is not enough to avoid the conclusion of the theorem. \end{remark}
+\begin{remark} If the initial conditions of the system are randomly chosen, the probability that the initial conditions are restricted so that a future measurement obtains a definite result is zero.
+This is because the initial conditions which can lead to definite outcomes form a union of subspaces of the Hilbert space, with dimension strict lower than that of the total Hilbert space.
+So the restriction imposed to the initial conditions is severe. \end{remark}

+\begin{remark} One may think that we can avoid the conclusion of Theorem \ref{thm_unitary_ic} by relaxing the conditions.
+For example, we can consider that the observed system is entangled with its environment or other systems, which we assume no longer interact with it or with the measurement device.
+In this case, we can use its reduced density matrix.
+We can also relax the condition that after the measurement the observed system and the apparatus are separated.
+The only condition we have to keep is that at the time of measurement the reduced density matrix of the observed system becomes restricted to an eigenspace of the observable.
+Can this relaxation allow new possibilities to avoid the conclusion of Theorem \ref{thm_unitary_ic}?
+The following result shows that this is not the case. \end{remark}